ploomber/ploomber/doc/api/spec.rst

         # See section below for details
         import_tasks_from: /path/to/tasks.yaml

         # Reload your pipeline every time you open a Jupyter notebook.
-Not
-        # recommended for large pipelines
+May
+        # affect performance Jupyter's file loading performance if pipeline
+        # has many tasks
-        jupyter_hot_reload: False
+        jupyter_hot_reload: True

         # Show function tasks as notebooks in jupyter
         jupyter_functions_as_notebooks: False